Nelsonville, New York

 Along with its neighbor, Cold Spring, the village is known for being a small, picturesque enclave with a historic housing stock.
 It is a popular weekend and fall foliage destination for New York City residents, and the origin of several well-known hiking trails that traverse the Hudson Highlands.
-The village is served by the Cold Spring Metro-North commuter railroad stop on the Hudson Line.
+The village is served by the Cold Spring Metro-North Railroad stop on the Hudson Line.

 History

 Nelsonville is named after the Nelson family, early residents in the area.
 The West Point Foundry Association's operations supported many of the residents of the settlement, directly or indirectly.
 It was incorporated as a village in 1855.
 The post office opened in 1888.

 Geography

-Nelsonville is located at 41°25′28″N 73°56′39″W (41.424550, -73.944170).
+Nelsonville is located at 41°25′28″N 73°56′39″W (41.424550, −73.944170).